-The Risk Assessment Model is also implemented for ESGP.
-TDHCA monitors ESGP subrecipients based on an assessment of associated risks.
-The assessment of associated risks utilizes factors developed by the Department's Compliance and Asset Oversight Division in conjunction with the Community Affairs Division.
+The Risk Assessment Model is also implemented for ESG.
+TDHCA monitors ESG subrecipients based on an assessment of associated risks.
+The assessment of associated risks utilizes factors developed by the Department's Compliance Division in conjunction with the Community Affairs Division.
 The factors include the status of the most recent monitoring report, timeliness of grant reporting, results of the last on-site monitoring review, number and dollar amounts of Department funds contracts and single audit issues.
 Additional risk factors include length of time since last on-site visit, results of last on-site visit, status of most recent monitoring report, timeliness of grant reporting, total amount funded during assessment period, current program expenditure level, prior program year cumulative expenditure levels (if applicable), total amount funded for all TDHCA contracts during assessment period, number of TDHCA contracts funded during assessment period, and Single Audit Status.
 Subrecipients with the highest rankings are considered high risk and will receive an on-site monitoring review.
 Subrecipients with low rankings will have a desk review conducted.
-During the onsite monitoring review, staff determine subrecipients' compliance with the ESGP contract, ESGP State Regulations, State Policy Issuances, 24 CFR Ch V, Part 576, OMB Circulars related to expenditure of funds, and requirements of Chapter 58 of the Environmental Protection Act as it relates to projects funded for rehabilitation, conversion, or renovation.
+During the onsite monitoring review, staff determine subrecipients' compliance with the ESG contract, ESG State Regulations, State Policy Issuances, 24 CFR Ch V, Part 576, OMB Circulars related to expenditure of funds, and requirements of Chapter 58 of the Environmental Protection Act.